What is fatigue?

 • Permission.
 Give yourself permission to do things differently and take things easy for a while.

 • Position.
 Make the task easier.
-Could you sit down instead of stand?
+Could you sit down instead of standing?

 Make time to relax